-In mini-incision parathyroid surgery, Chetan J. Patel, M.D., a board-certified general surgeon and fellowship-trained in advanced gastrointestinal, minimally invasive, and bariatric surgery, removes one or several parathyroid glands through a small neck incision.
+In mini-incision parathyroid surgery, our team is specially trained in advanced gastrointestinal, minimally invasive, and bariatric surgery, removes one or several parathyroid glands through a small neck incision.
 This technique makes healing faster with minimal scarring.

 Mini-Incision Thyroid Surgery

 The thyroid is also part of the body’s endocrine system.
 Despite the similarities in the name, the thyroid has a different function from the parathyroid, but it is just as critical to healthy body function.

 The thyroid is a butterfly-shaped gland at the front of the neck just below your Adam’s apple.
 These two lobes on either side of your trachea (windpipe) produce the hormones regulating your metabolic function.
 A properly functioning thyroid helps regulate most systems in the body, including the heart, digestion, muscle and bone, and brain.